My classroom procedures are introduced early in the year, in the order needed, but none without

 Due to the variations of lessons, behavior in groups may have different

 expectations and tolerance that I apply as needed.
-With adherence to our Community Conventions,
+With adherence

 appropriate behavior is expected.